mericozcann/Genc-Kalder-Izmir-Innovation-Team-Works/README.md

 ## Overview
 The **GençKalDer İzmir Innovation Team** focuses on developing innovative, technical, entrepreneurial and creative solutions.
-This repository contains the team’s work, idea development processes, project documents and meeting notes.
+This repository documents the team’s work, idea development processes, project documents and meeting notes.

 ---